axlraul/logTruncate/README.md

 # logTruncate
-Script build with ansible that allow to free space at FS
+Shell script build and installed with ansible that allow to free space at FS